-Mattresses, sleeping bags, pieces of cardboard, dismantled beds, broken stones and truncated columns...
-What are these ruins - of sand - that Théo Mercier has unearthed beneath the centuries-old vaults of the Conciergerie?
+Mattresses, sleeping bags, pieces of cardboard, unmade beds, broken stones, and truncated columns… What are these ruins—made of sand—that Théo Mercier unearthed beneath the ancient vaults of the Conciergerie?
 Are they ours?
-Those of our world "in crisis" - at war, bankrupt, on borrowed time...?
+Those of our world “in crisis”—at war, bankrupt, on borrowed time…?
 Or those of another world?
-From that Outremonde referred to in the title of the trilogy whose third installment, The Sleeping Chapter, takes place in the former Conciergerie prison?
-Both, replied the visual artist-scenographer, who spent weeks with 17 assistants sculpting this ghostly, ephemeral city in situ: " These are the ruins of our individual and collective dreams, our broken dreams, our wounded dreams, the ruins of love stories... the theater of misery that is in our cities and in our rooms...".
+Of this Underworld referred to in the title of the trilogy, the third installment of which is housed in the former Conciergerie prison, The Sleeping Chapter “Both,” replied the visual artist and set designer who, for weeks, along with 17 assistants, sculpted this ghostly and ephemeral city in situ: These are the ruins of our individual and collective dreams, our broken dreams, our wounded dreams, the ruins of love stories… the theatre of misery that is in our cities and in our rooms… ».

-A sublime, moving journey out of time.
+A sublime and moving journey out of time.

 Théo Mercier, OUTREMONDE, The Sleeping Chapter – Conciergerie de Paris

-2, boulevard du Palais, Paris1er
+2, Boulevard du Palais, Paris 1er

 Until January 8, 2023